-This weekend Edward Kelsey Moore will be among the musicians of the Chicago Sinfonietta for
+Edward Kelsey Moore will be performing among his Chicago Philharmonic colleagues.

 Wentz Concert Hall

 171 E. Chicago Ave. ~ Naperville, IL 60540

 50 East Ida B Wells Dr. ~ Chicago, IL 60605

 NOTE!
 VENUE CHANGE!